Hecmatyar/zustand-fetching/README.md

 }))
 ```

-**That's all!**.
-3 lines to describe our request.
+**That's all** 3 lines to describe our request.
 What can we do with it now? let's see.
+We used a small _StatusSwitcher_
-We used a small _StatusSwitcher_ component to keep the example component code cleaner.
+component to keep the example component code cleaner.

 ```tsx
 export const User = ({ id }: { id: string }) => {